 Develop a Learning Model

-Before installing Blackboard Learn or making it available to users, it is important to define how it will be used at the institution.
-Having a sound plan for how Blackboard Learn will be used helps ensure that configuration and security decisions are aligned with the goals of your institution.
+Before installing Blackboard Learn or making it available to users, it is important to define how it will be used at the school.
+Having a sound plan for how Blackboard Learn will be used helps ensure that configuration and security decisions are aligned with the goals of your school.
 Some items to consider include:

 - Define a naming convention for courses and users on the system.

 - Determine what information and areas of the system are accessible to each set of users (instructors, students, guests, and so forth).
-If your institution licenses community engagement, administrators have the flexibility to present different brands and content to users depending on their assigned Institution Roles.
-Institution Roles are defined by institutions to match their organization.
+If your school licenses community engagement, administrators have the flexibility to present different brands and content to users depending on their assigned Institution Roles.
+Institution Roles are defined by schools to match their organization.

 - Identify the other information systems will interact with Blackboard Learn.
 Define which system owns the data.

 - Build a team to manage the system, support users, and develop tools and content.

 These are just a few examples of the decisions that go into developing a learning model.
 Each school will have a unique approach appropriate for its users.

 Creating a test environment is a critical step in the process.
 A test environment allows system and database administrators to tune the software for maximum performance based on the needs of the institution.
 Developers use the test environment to build System Extensions prior to rollout as well as developing tools for integrating with other information systems at the institution.